adivekar-utexas/morphic/docs/user-guide/typed.md

 ### MutableTyped Configuration

-MutableTyped uses the same configuration as Typed with one key difference:
+MutableTyped uses the same configuration as Typed with key differences:

 - `frozen=False` - Models can be modified after instantiation
-- `validate_assignment=True` - All field assignments are validated
+- `validate_assignment=False` - No validation on assignment by default (for performance)
+- `validate_private_assignment=False` - Private attribute validation also disabled by default

 ```python
 class MutableConfig(MutableTyped):